Navarre Corporation: History

 The company was founded in 1983 by Eric Paulson.

 On November 21, 1989, Lieberman Enterprises (a subsidiary of LIVE Entertainment) announced that it would acquire Navarre for an undisclosed price.
 The sale was completed on January 22, 1990, merging Navarre's computer products division into Lieberman.

 In 1991, the company was reacquired by Paulson and spun-off from Lieberman after Troy, Michigan–based Handleman Company acquired the company for $100 million.

 In 1993, Navarre Corporation started manufacturing software products, made its initial public offering (IPO) and becoming a publicly traded company.

 In June 1994, Navarre and Digital Café announced the formation of Digital Entertainment, a company that develops CD-ROMs.

 In 1996, Navarre acquired a 50% stake in Net Radio, a company that produces radio programming to the Internet.

-In September 1996, Navarre invested former CBS Records chief executive officer Walter Yetnikoff's record label Velvel Records.
+In September 1996, Navarre invested in Velvel Records, a record label owned by former CBS Records chief executive officer Walter Yetnikoff.

 In August 2002, Navarre acquired Encore, a company that develops and publishes computer software.

 On November 5, 2003, Navarre announced that it would acquire BCI Eclipse (formerly known as Brentwood Communications), a home video distributor for $15 million and BCI Eclipse later ceased its operations on December 17, 2008.

+In June 2005, Navarre had signed a video distribution deal with the professional wrestling promotion Total Nonstop Action Wrestling (TNA) to distribute and sell home video releases of various compilations, pay-per-view events, and documentaries in the United States and Canada.
+Navarre released TNA's monthly PPV events and various compilations to major retailers.

 In June 2005, Navarre determined that its financial statements for 2004, and the first and third quarter of 2005, should be restated, because expenses related to the incentive-based deferred compensation of the company's CEO was recorded in the wrong quarter.
 In 2016, Navarre Distribution relaunched to provide audio and film distribution to labels and artist globally.